bmw-ece-ntust/multimedia-wireless-networks/notes/assignment-2.md

 Details of the code:
 * The `SwitchAp` function is responsible for switching the SSID of the STA and updating the destination IP address of the traffic generator application.
 It takes the STA device, new SSID, application, and new AP IP address as parameters.
 * The `PerformSwitchAp` function is responsible for performing the handover between APs.
 It takes the STA nodes, percentages of STAs to switch, SSIDs, time, applications, and AP IP addresses as parameters.
 It creates temporary containers for the moving and remaining STAs and updates their positions and applications accordingly.
-This will also save the handover log in a CSV file which is [handover.csv](../assets/a2/handover.csv).
+This will also save the handover log in a CSV file which is [`handover.csv`](../a2/results/handover.csv).
 * The `InstallFullQueueTraffic` function is responsible for installing the traffic generator application on the STAs.
 It creates an `OnOffHelper` application that sends UDP packets to the specified sink address at a constant rate of 1 Mbps.
 The packet size is set to 1472 bytes, and the application starts sending packets at the specified start time and stops at the specified stop time.
 * The `OnOffHelper` is used to create a traffic generator application that sends UDP packets to the specified sink address.
 The `SetConstantRate` method sets the data rate to 1 Mbps, and the `SetAttribute` method sets the packet size and on/off times for the application.
 * The `PacketSinkHelper` is used to create a packet sink application that receives packets at the APs.
 The `InetSocketAddress` is used to specify the address and port for the sink.
 * After that, the handover will be done by calling the `PerformSwitchAp` function at 60 seconds and 120 seconds.
 The first handover will switch 25% of the STAs from AP-A to AP-B, and the second handover will switch 50% of the STAs from AP-B to AP-A. The handover will also be saved in the CSV file.
 * The `LogThroughput` function is called to log the throughput of the simulation.
-The `SaveMacAddresses` function is called to save the MAC addresses of the STAs to a CSV file.
+The throughput is calculated based on the number of packets received at the APs and the time interval.
+The throughput is saved in a CSV file named [`throughput.csv`](../a2/results/throughput.csv) which can be found in the results folder.

 ## 5. Results and analysis